Skip to main content

 PlanA therapy or monitoring plan prescribed by a physician.

-PrototypeAn archetype for an observation, should provide generic (related to all patients) specifications to validate an observation value, for example to ensure a medical device is reporting correctly.
+PrototypeAn archetype providing generic (applicable to all patients) constraints to validate detection values, for example to ensure a medical device is reporting correctly, or therapy directives.

 TherapyA physician prescription for some therapies (taking drugs, etc.).